 This developer of clean energy technology solutions partners with manufacturing partners, Bosch and Doosan, which supply stacks to systems partners, with Ceres earning royalties on both the stacks and systems sold.
 Its technology includes fuel cells for power generation and electrolysers for green hydrogen production.
-EWI's manager believes that the company, which is loss-making, should benefit from the green energy transition and the growth in renewables.
+The company, which is loss-making, should benefit from the green energy transition and the growth in renewables.
 The company suffered in 2022 from delays in agreeing a Chinese joint-venture (a major new fuel cell manufacturing facility in Shandong), and negotiations are still ongoing.